ksparsh443/Hackathon/README.md

 # Magical Bot

-Welcome to **Magical Bot**, an innovative Progressive Web App (PWA) that harnesses the power of cutting-edge AI technologies to create a seamless and engaging user experience.
+Welcome to **Magical Bot**, an innovative tool that harnesses the power of cutting-edge AI technologies to create a seamless and engaging user experience.
+Like Alexa for kids.

 ## Overview